SMBCheeky/error-object/README.md

 // [3] Something went wrong.
 Please check your internet connection and try again. [auth/generic-network]
 // [4] Something went wrong. [auth/invalid-code]
 ```

+## FAQ

+### How do I use paths?
+Are they absolute?

+To support inputs containing arrays of errors as well as single errors, all paths are treated initially as absolute (
+from the
+input root), but if an array of errors is detected, it will consider each element found the new root input object.
+Devs
+have a
+choice: set the "pathToErrors" option as empty, and then map only the first error (highly not recommended), or adjust
+the paths to be relative to the objects inside the detected errors array.

+### How do I use paths?
+I sometimes get the error code in an `error` object, and sometimes in the root object...

+You can use `pathToCode: addPrefixPathVariants('error', ['code']),` or `pathToCode: ['error.code']`

+### How do I use paths?
+Can I get the raw contents of a path and process it later?

+Yes, you can.
+You can use paths like `error.details.0` to get a raw value, and then process it later using the
+`transform` option.
+If the value is not a string, it will be converted to a string using `JSON.stringify` to ensure everything works as
+intended.
+Remember, for an ErrorObject to be created, it needs at least a code and a message, and both are required to be string
+values.